bdnorris/design-to-dev-guide/content/accessibility.md

     - Payment / Location / etc.
 - Error identification and suggestions
     - Correcting errors in forms can be tough for sighted and unsighted users
-    - This can lead to form abandonment
-    - Errors result from validation.
     - Errors
         - Required
         - Unexpected Input
     - Error Recovery process
         - Alert the user to the error
         - Allow easy access to rectify fields or controls
-        - Enable revalidation and resubmission of the form
+        - Enable revalidation of the form
         - To ensure accessibility
-            - Show errors at the top of the form
-            - AND Inline messaging
+            - Show errors at the top of the form AND Inline messaging
         - Provide suggestions within the error message
             - Correct formatting, etc.
             - "Invalid" is not useful